 Attribute 7: Digital capabilities

 Graduates are well prepared for living, learning and working in a digital society.

 Attribute 8: Self-awareness and emotional intelligence

 Graduates are self-aware and reflective; they are flexible and resilient and have the capacity to accept and give constructive feedback; they act with integrity and take responsibility for their actions.

 - Weekly topic videos watched in own time.

-- One interpretation workshop a week held in the lecture time.
+- One workshop on Advanced R methods in the workshop time.